Both aspiring accountants and accounting professionals know that continuing their education will help their career.

 Certified Government Auditing Professional (CGAP)

 The National Institute of Internal Auditors considers the CGAP an excellent professional credential that prepares you to be competitive in this demanding field.
 Whether you’d like a promotion or another advancement opportunity the CGAP certification may be the right choice for you.

-By passing this challenging exam you provide yourself with an opportunity to increase you earnings by upwards of 30%.
+Upon passing this challenging exam, you provide yourself with an opportunity to increase your earnings by upwards of 30%.